Room 42: Islamic Art

 The highlight of the Jameel Gallery is the Ardabil Carpet, the world's oldest dated carpet and one of the largest, most beautiful and historically important in the world.

 The Jameel Gallery was made possible by generous support from the Jameel family.
-It is dedicated to the memory of Mr Abdul Latif Jameel, the late founder of the Abdul Latif Jameel Group, and his wife Nafisa, by Mohammed Abdul Latif Jameel, their son.
+It is dedicated to the memory of Mr Abdul Latif Jameel, the late founder of the Abdul Latif Jameel business of Saudi Arabia, and his wife Nafisa, by Mohammed Abdul Latif Jameel, their son.